dwyl/summer/README.md

 ## Location - Sun, Fresh Air & Fresh Food *Guaranteed*

-### Batch 1 - July  [ @iteles insert dates ] Mountains, Lake & Forrest
+### Batch 1 - July  [ @iteles insert dates ] Mountains, Lake & Forest

 ![geres-panorama](https://cloud.githubusercontent.com/assets/194400/8037829/f4ad88f2-0df7-11e5-8590-092cf12a0c0f.png)

-A short drive from Porto is the Geres National Park.
+A short drive from Porto is the Peneda-Geres National Park.
-You will be staying in a large ...
+You will be staying in a large lake-side house which catches the sun all morning and has a private patch of grass by the lake.

 + Decent Internet
++ Hidden amongst trees, a 30 second walk from nature
-+ 1 Minute walk from
++ 1 minute walk down to the lake
-+ 10 min walk or 5 min to shops with essentials (fresh produce, drinks and snacks) +
++ 20 min walk or 5 min boat ride to shops with essentials (fresh produce, drinks and snacks)
++ 40 minute drive to Porto, the 'capital of the North'

 ### Batch 2 - August  [ @iteles insert dates ] Beach, Pool &